Alieze-Ali/web-sprint-challenge-advanced-state-management/README.md

   * [-] Add a standard action that allows us to set the value of the error message slice of state. (lines 24-26)

 ### Complete App.js
   Connect component to the fetchSmurfs action.

-  * [ ] Connect the fetchSmurfs actions to the App component.
+  * [-] Connect the fetchSmurfs actions to the App component. (line 11)
-  * [ ] Call the fetchSmurfs action when the component first loads.
+  * [-] Call the fetchSmurfs action when the component first loads. (lines 11, 13-19, 34)
+  ??? still confused by this ???

 ### Complete components/SmurfList.js
   Connect this component to your smurfs and loading screen state slices.